FrenzMcJ0hns0n/DS-ExeModifier/README.md

 # DS-ExeModifier
 A GUI program to modify the Dark Souls game executable.

-The aim of this program is to offer an easy way to modify DARKSOULS.exe, in order to load mods.
+The aim of this program is to offer an easier way to modify DARKSOULS.exe than using an hex editor, in order to load mods.
 It was greatly inspired by Wulf's work.
 See the repository DS-ModPrep : https://github.com/Wulf2k

 ### Why would you want to modify DARKSOULS.exe ?